Santiago-GomezM/Mesh-size-equivalence/src/README.md

 ### Fixed in–plane orientation
 - **`area_Dtheta_hex.m`**
-  Area of D&theta for a rotated ellipse inside a regular hexagon.
+  Area of Dθ for a rotated ellipse inside a regular hexagon.

 - **`area_Dtheta_rect.m`**
   Area of \(D_\theta\) for a rotated ellipse inside an axis–aligned rectangle.